iPhoneSDKPro/routeREST/README.md

 =====
 Install Composer Dependency Manager in the base url folder

-Apache
+- Apache Server Modifications
 	Mod_ReWrite Enable
 	Enable .htaccess
 	Copy .htaccess to root folder of site

-Copy index.php to root folder
+- Copy index.php to root folder

-copy the "src" folder from this project to your root folder
+- Copy the "src" folder from this project to your root folder

-modify the composer.jason autolosd/psr-4 section to match the composer.json file in this project
+- Modify the composer.jason autolosd/psr-4 section to match the composer.json file in this project

 	{